Best 5 Balanced Diet Secrets Doctors Want You to Know

 Many people ignore dehydration, but it can cause dry skin, dark urine, and trouble focusing.
 Even with a healthy diet, your body needs water to stay energized.

 Check your urine color and notice when your energy drops to spot dehydration early.
 Drink water before you have a snack.
-Often, your body feels hungry when it is thirsty.

 Infuse your water with cucumber, lemon, or berries.
 Enjoy the light taste while getting healthy antioxidants.

-Mint water feels like a spa treat, and fruit-infuser bottles let you drink it on the go without adding extra sugar to your diet.
+Mint water feels like a spa treat and fruit-infuser bottles let you drink it on the go without adding extra sugar to your diet.

 Rushing through work and chasing deadlines often makes people skip drinking water.
 Pair water breaks with daily tasks to stay hydrated and keep your focus sharp.